 Travelling teaches you a lot.
 You need to adapt and adopt several things; you may like it or not but there is no option.
 And one of the biggest challenges that traveling brings for a guy like who is totally vegetarian and teetotaler, is the food.
-I have weird food habits and I eat whenever I feel like.
+I have weird food habits and I eat whenever I feel like it.
 Recently on my trip to Rajasthan, I came across different cuisine.
-Cuisine which I never seen before, though I belong to a place which has a mixed culture, from Haryana and Rajasthan since my hometown is Mahendergarh which is at the border of Rajasthan and we share good things from language, outfits to food.
+The cuisine which I never seen before, though I belong to a place which has a mixed culture, from Haryana and Rajasthan since my hometown is Mahendergarh which is at the border of Rajasthan and we share good things from language, outfits to food.
 But the food in Rajasthan was something which I haven’t seen before.
 Why?
-May be I was never exposed to anything like this.
+Maybe I was never exposed to anything like this.

 My first time experience with food in Rajasthan

 The breakfast at Bap village was of tea and pakoda.
 Here again, I don’t drink tea also so that was again a problem.
 I had to do with pakoda only.
-So, the lunch was Daal baati choorma, steamed rice and daal.
-The rice were long grained and tasted amazing.
-Daal baat choorma was such deliciousness that I still feel the flavour in my memories.
+So, the lunch was Daal baati choorma, steamed rice, and daal.
+The rice was long-grained and tasted amazing.
+Daal baat choorma was such deliciousness that I still feel the flavor in my memories.
 Wonderful food in Rajasthan this time!

 So from Bap, we headed to Nachna village.
 And there I tried something really different.
-For the first time I tried aloe vera ki sabji.
-Well, that was something I couldn’t appreciate that much since it was my first and may I could start liking it if I try it more again.
+For the first time, I tried aloe vera ki sabzi.
+Well, that was something I couldn’t appreciate that much since it was my first, and may I could start liking it if I try it more again.
 But the first time was obviously difficult.
 Then the lunch was quite unusual.
-We had a veg I don’t know even the name.
+We had veg I don’t know even the name.
 We had Kabuli rice which was actually similar to veg biryani.
 The veg gravy tasted like Manchurian and there were small balls like gulab jamun.
-Well, later on I came to know people even have gulab jamun veg as food in Rajasthan.
-The surprising thing is that it is a veg; not a sweet dish.
+Well, later on, I came to know people even have gulab jamun veg as food in Rajasthan.
+The surprising thing is that it is veg; not a sweet dish.

 Scrumptious Dinner in Desert – Amazing food in Rajasthan

-I didn’t expect this much at the desert.
-I thought it would be basic but it was eye opener.
+I didn’t expect this much in the desert.
+I thought it would be basic but it was an eye-opener.
 Such royal dinner in Sam sand dunes!
 I just thanked everyone for that delicious dinner.
 I thanked the cook and everyone in the staff there.
 It was truly amazing.
 I mean the desert and the dinner, perfect combination and perfect situation.

 When the veg curries had names of sweet dishes – Strange food in Rajasthan

-So when it was my last day of Rajasthan trip in Jodhpur, we visited the blue city.
+So when it was my last day of the Rajasthan trip in Jodhpur, we visited the blue city.
 Well, I was expecting a mini Santorini in Jodhpur.
 It wasn’t blue at all but everything.
-So we took a long walk, came out of the streets and took an auto riksha and the driver dropped us at a dhaba kind of restaurant.
+So we took a long walk, came out of the streets and took an auto-rickshaw and the driver dropped us at a Dhaba kind of restaurant.
 It was a congested place and I couldn’t fit as I was hitting the ceilings.
 So, when I held the menu in my hand, I was shocked to see the names of veg curries.
-They were all sweet dishes like gulab jamun, ras malayi etc. And we were totally confused.
+They were all sweet dishes like gulab jamun, ras malai, etc. And we were totally confused.
 The guy there told us that’s the food in Rajasthan.
 I mean I know what Rajasthani food is but that was totally strange.
-So, he then told that the making is almost the same, like the ball of gulam jamun but after that the process and cooking is different.
-So, after long discussion over the menu regarding what to order, we finally ordered daal fry, kabuli rice and ras malayi.
+So, he then told me that the making is almost the same, as the ball of Gulam Jamun but after that the process and cooking are different.
+So, after a long discussion over the menu regarding what to order, we finally ordered daal fry, Kabuli rice, and ras malai.
 Oh yeah, again it was full of ghee and I felt like eating a ladoo since the taste of ghee dominated over the spices.